quitesimpleorg/exile.h/README.md

 API-Documentation: [README.api.md]

 ## Limitations
+Built upon kernel technologies, exile.h naturally inherits their limitations:

+  - New syscalls can be introduced by new kernel versions. exile.h must keep in sync, and users must keep the library up to date.
+  - seccomp has no deep argument inspection (yet), particularly new syscalls cannot be reasonably filtered, such as clone3(), or io_uring.
+  - You can't know what syscalls libraries will issue.
+An update to existing libraries may cause them to use different syscalls not allowed by a policy.
+However, using vows and keeping up to date with exile.h should cover that.
+  - Landlock, currently, does not apply to syscalls such as stat().

 TODO:
- - seccomp must be kept up to date syscalls kernel
  - ioctl does not know the fd, so checking values is kind of strange
  - redundancies: some things are handled by capabilties, other by seccomp or both
- - seccomp no deep argument inspection
- - landlock: stat() does not apply
  - no magic, be reasonable, devs should not  get sloppy, restrict IPC.

 ## Requirements